mj3b/rgds/README.md

 v1 — Decision spine, evaluation, governance, and CI in place.
 This repository is an independent case study, not a production system.

+## Canonical Reference Decisions

+If you read only one thing in this repository, read:

+- `examples/rgds-dec-0001.json` — **CANONICAL conditional_go** (GO with explicit, owned conditions)
+- `examples/rgds-dec-0002-no-go.json` — **CANONICAL no_go** (No-Go with defensible rationale and re-entry path)

+These examples demonstrate the intended RGDS operating model: human-governed, evidence-linked, schema-validated, and explicitly non-agentic.